Dheeraj-Andinje/Notes-app/README.md

 # Notes-app
-This is basic app to store the notes
+This is basic app to store the notes.